bennetthermanoff/maker-pass-server/README.md

 ![image](https://github.com/bennetthermanoff/maker-pass-server/assets/19416922/e7d9f9e2-a849-4a98-a71b-748616ca6def)

-### MakerPass is an upcoming iOS/Android app for managing access to machines in makerspaces.
-It is a successor of the Tulane Makerspace Card Reader System built for _any_ makerspace.
+### MakerPass is an iOS/Android app for managing access to machines in makerspaces.
+It is a successor of the Tulane Makerspace Card Reader System built for _any_ makerspace

 This repository contains the server-side code for the MakerPass system.
 MakerPass is built to be self-hosted, with the app connecting to makerspace servers directly.